devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step4.md

 # Which Linux

-No doubt the server world is been ruled by
+No doubt the server world is been ruled by Linux OS.